 eBook availability and licensing ultimately depends on the platform, publisher, and specific usage restrictions.
 Some eBooks only allow a single user from an institution to view them at a given time, while others can be accessed and viewed by an unlimited number of users.
 Additionally, while we own the majority of our eBooks, some are only available as part of subscription packages without perpetual access.

 The most common licenses (indicated on the search page) are:

 - UU - Unlimited User.
 There is no limit on the number of users who may access this material at a given time.

 - #U - Number of Users.
 We have a set number of users who are able to access this material at the same time. (e.g., '3U' means three users may have the eBook in use at once, 1U means one user, etc.) In order for a license to become usable again, the user must 'return' the eBook.

 - NL - Nonlinear.
 FSU Libraries have access to a limited number of licenses for this material.
 Once we have used them all, we must purchase more uses of the material (usually 365 accesses).

 These eBooks are purchased by FSU Libraries and available to all current students, faculty, and staff.
 They cost the library money, but they are free for students.

 I would like to adopt or have already adopted a library-licensed eBook or open textbook to replace my textbook.
-How can it be added to this page?
+How can it be added to the eTexbook Program?

 Please fill out our eTextbook Access Form if you have adopted an eBook that is not currently reflected in our eTextbook catalog or if you find any errors in our data.
 We are constantly upgrading and adding to our collection of eTextbooks.

 To learn more about how you can adopt library resource as your course materials, please see our Library Support for Course Materials.
-If you encounter any problems, fill out our eTextbook Access Form or contact our eTextbook team with any questions.
+If you encounter any problems, please email our eTextbook team (firstname.lastname@example.org) with any questions.